INDIVIDUAL HERBS

 (Sha Shen)

-Dry, non-productive cough with weak voice and wheezing upon exertion due to severe Lung Deficiency
+Dry, non-productive cough with a weak voice and wheezing upon exertion due to severe Lung Deficiency.

 Rz.
 Zingiberis Recens